blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: 120 feet
 Duration: Concentration, 1 hour
 You create an ethereal hypnotic pattern within a 30 foot cube centered on a point within range.
-All creatures within must succeed a wisdom saving throw or become charmed to inter.
+All creatures within must succeed a wisdom saving throw or become charmed.
 While charmed, the creatures are incapacitated and have a speed of 0, their minds lost in the pattern.
 A creature is broken of this charm if they take damage or someone else uses an action to shake them awake.
 ```

 ```